imalimin/HardwareVideoCodec/README.md

 [ ![Download](https://api.bintray.com/packages/lmylr/maven/hardwarevideocodec/images/download.svg) ](https://bintray.com/lmylr/maven/hardwarevideocodec/_latestVersion)

 HardwareVideoCodec is an efficient video encoding library for Android.
 Supports `software` and `hardware` encode.
-You can encode video at any resolution, no longer need to care about camera resolution.
+With it, you can encode a video at any resolution, no longer need to care about camera resolution.
+Everything is so easy.
-With it you can easily record videos of various resolutions on your android app.

 ![ScreenRecord_1](https://github.com/lmylr/HardwareVideoCodec/blob/master/images/ScreenRecord_1.gif)
 ![ScreenRecord_1](https://github.com/lmylr/HardwareVideoCodec/blob/master/images/ScreenRecord_2.gif)